 "I can imagine Anna Belle would be a tough mother to deal with."

 All three walked out and Bunny locked the door.
 As she turned to walk toward her Granada, she saw Harrison Wells coming toward her.
 She did not know Harrison very well.
 Even though one would never know it from his great physical shape and his salt and pepper hair, he was almost the age of her parents.
 He was a widower.
-Betsy, his late wife, was a dear.
+Mary, his late wife, was a dear.
 She died just weeks after being diagnosed with cancer.
 He had been shattered.

 "Bunny," said Harrison, "you're just the person I am looking for."